 - Campus Health and Safety Feedback

-These dates align with the New York Forward reopening plan.
-To facilitate this accelerated schedule, we plan to hold classes on some previously scheduled holidays.
+To facilitate this accelerated schedule classes will be held on some previously scheduled holidays.
 Accommodations will be made for individual religious observances.
+See the updated academic calendar (PDF).

-These policies are subject to change, because New York State’s travel advisory guidelines are changing.
-Remember to check your Pace email and the Return to Campus website for updates.
-As of August 20, 2020, this is our testing and quarantine policy (PDF).
+If you are coming from outside of New York State, please be sure to check New York State’s travel advisory guidelines.
+These are subject to change, so remember to check your Pace email and the Return to Campus website for updates.

-- Prior to returning to campus, all students will be required to complete a screening questionnaire related to symptoms, travel and exposures in the past 14 days.
+- All students will be required to complete a screening questionnaire related to symptoms, travel, and exposures every day they are physically on campus.
+This includes residential students every day they are on campus and commuter students on days they visit campus.
 The screening questionnaire is available to everyone in the Pace Community via the PaceSafe mobile app.
 If you do not have a smartphone and are unable to use the PaceSafe app, please access our web-based daily health questionnaire.

 - Have you tested positive for COVID-19 in the last 14 days?